How to Create an Internal Knowledge Base: A Complete Guide

 An internal knowledge base is a platform that’s extensively used by employees for learning and problem-solving.

 It’s, therefore, vital to tailor this portal to reflect your company’s branding.
-Moreover, customization will give your knowledge base an attractive look and feel, encouraging more and more employees to use it during work.
+Moreover, customization will give your personal knowledge base an attractive look and feel, encouraging more and more employees to use it during work.

 So, how do you start with customization?